anonlang/anonlang/raw-though-process/readme.md

 As things are thought through, they may eventually be moved into the final documentation and library.
 Feel free to comment.

 Many ideas here should be stretch goals and under the paradigm assumption that speed and size don't need to be a consideration.
 Imagine a programming language being built fifty years from now.
 The biggest benefit may be developer/user productivity, we don't need to worry too much about difficulty of implementation.
+Things can be written here as they would appear in future documentation.